LunarG/VulkanTools/BUILD.md

 Please note that not building VkConfig is purely fine as well and will not impact the generation of any other targets.

+VkConfig on linux requires Qt version 5.5 and on Windows requires Qt version 5.6.

 ## Linux Build